AnubhavSingh0708/car-race/README.md

- the two spacecrafts are positioned using css `position:fixed;` and `top` and `right`or you may use `left` the car is moving by javascript dom top property
+ the two spacecrafts are positioned using css `position:fixed;` and `top` and `right`or you may use `left` the car is moving by javascript dom top property when button is pressed your car moves and the other car moves by javascript for loop